Best Buy: FBI collaboration

 In their attempt to combat child pornography, the FBI hired several Best Buy employees from the Geek Squad division to covertly work for them flagging potential targets.
 In one incident, a customer brought in his computer for troubleshooting, which a Best Buy employee flagged as containing images of child pornography and reported to the FBI.
 The customer was indicted for possession of child pornography, although the judge in the case later threw out nearly all the evidence against the defendant due to "false and misleading statements" made by an FBI agent while trying to secure a search warrant for the customer's house, and the government ultimately dropped the case.

 Privacy

 On October 20, 2023, CBC News released the results of a Marketplace investigation which found that Best Buy technicians had viewed private files, such as intimate photos, on customer devices.
 One technician was also caught copying photos onto a USB flash drive.

 LGBT issues

 In March 2024, following threats of shareholder-related action from conservative advocacy groups, Best Buy agreed to block donations by employee resource groups to eight LGBT organizations, over their support for access to gender affirming care for trans minors.
 This was met with criticism by a number of groups, including GLAAD and the Human Rights Campaign.

+Disability discrimination

+In April 2021, Best Buy fired a Coquitlam, British Columbia worker due to a knee injury.
+Best Buy knew that the worker wanted to keep working; they first started working for Best Buy in Coquitlam in 2018.

+In February 2021, he told The B.C.
+Human Rights Tribunal, about knee pain he had a few months before.
+After talks with doctors he was told to only stand for 15 minutes.
+He tried to get accommodations with the store, and he also applied for jobs within the store.

+He was fired on April 28, 2021.

+In August of 2026, the tribunal told Best Buy to pay him $38,750 for the lost wages, $1,589 for compensation, and $20,000 in compensation for the injury.